|

 This is technically incorrect, but is

-common practice.
 The analog connection between HD

 source components and displays is referred to as the "analog hole" by